Giskard-AI/giskard-hub/script-docs/oss/sdk/business.rst

 .. tip::

-   To get a more powerful set of tests and a collaborative UI, check out :doc:`Enterprise Business Failure Testing </hub/sdk/datasets/business>` guide.
+   To get a more powerful set of tests and a collaborative UI, check out :doc:`Giskard Hub Business Failure Testing </hub/sdk/datasets/business>` guide.

 .. note::